freezy/dmd-extensions/README.md

   - `enabled` - If enabled, write to an .avi file.
   - `path` - Path to folder or .avi file.
 If a folder is given, it will create a file named after the current game.
+- `[browserstream]` - Streams the DMD in real time to your browser in your LAN
+  - `enabled` - If true, start a small web server
+  - `port` - Port of the web server

 You can also override all options per game by using the game's name as section name and pre-fixing options with the name of the section (apart from `[global]`